January 5, 2023

 Best budget tip: As many of the hotels charge above-average prices for meals, dining in local restaurants is a great way to save money.

-Okay, 17C is hardly red hot, but with a combination of excellent beaches, sunny skies and stunning archaeological sites, Cyprus is still an excellent option for a cheap winter getaway.
+Okay, 17C is hardly red hot, but with a combination of excellent beaches, sunny skies and stunning archaeological sites, Cyprus is still an excellent option for a cheap winter sun holiday.

 Holidaymaker favourite Paphos is classed as a UNESCO World Heritage site, with the fascinating sites of Paphos Castle and the Tomb of the Kings located nearby.
 On top of the history, there are plenty of bars and restaurants to hop between during your trip.